Legion of Blue

-Legion of Blue is the student cheering section supporting the Penn State Nittany Lions men's basketball team.
+Legion of Blue is the student cheering section supporting the Penn State Nittany Lions basketball and Penn State Lady Lions basketball teams.
 The cheering section has been around as long as the Penn State basketball team, but the organization was formed in 2003 as the Nittwits before changing its name to Nittany Nation in 2007.
 In 2015, Nittany Nation was rebranded as Legion of Blue in an effort to better organize the group.
 Legion of Blue was named after the Legion of Boom, the nickname of the mid-2010s Seattle Seahawks defense that was popular during the time of the rebranding.
 ESPN and the Big Ten Network have featured the section during live game action.